Knowledge Center

 Although recruiting AI tools are advanced, AI will never replace people.
 Instead, it will assist and help people make better decisions faster with richer insights that shouldn’t be a distraction from their main purpose: discovering the right people faster and reducing time-to-hire.

-Whether you’re trying to fill a niche role or meet aggressive hiring targets, Findem’s talent acquisition and management platform will help you find the precise candidates you need.
+Whether you’re trying to fill a niche role or meet aggressive hiring targets, Findem’s Copilot for Sourcing will help you find the precise candidates you need.
 The platform uses attributes, a new type of talent data generated from 100,000+ public sources, that allow you to look up candidate profiles like you’re running a Google search.

 Instead of relying on keywords or Boolean strings, Findem's 1M+ attributes enable you to find profiles of people who are “relationship builders,” “one of the first 50 hires,” or had a “fast career progression.”